Biodiversity loss: a beginner’s guide

 Biodiversity loss refers to a decline in the rich variety of life that exists on the planet today.
 It can happen at many different levels, including genetics, species numbers and entire ecosystems.
 When any of these decrease or shrink, it means there is a loss of biodiversity.
 It is even more evident when we lose many species at the same time, or many members of the same species.
 This is happening around the world, driven by unsustainable human activities like deforestation.

 The loss of biodiversity is of concern because we rely on it for many important things, like clean air, water, food, medicine and even recreation.
 It also helps us in the fight against climate change.
 Biodiverse ecosystems, such as the Amazon rainforest, can act as carbon sinks by storing vast amounts of CO2 in trees and vegetation.
 Doing so helps to regulate the climate.
-Yet we lost around 21 million acres of tropical rainforest every single minute in 2019.
+Yet 16 million acres of forest were destroyed in 2023 alone.

 Ecosystems that contain a rich variety of species are more stable, productive and resilient.
 But as more animals and plants disappear, the delicate balance of nature tips.
 The resilience of the ecosystem declines.
 This then reduces its capacity to recover from major disturbances like wildfires and floods.
 It also affects ecological services that we depend on, like insect pollination or ocean water purification by seagrass.
 Biodiversity supports our planet’s health and is essential for both nature and humans.